an-slua-sidhe/Original-Fantasy-Game/README.md

 ## **User Experience**

 **Original Fantasy Game™** was conceived as an atmospheric fantasy adventure, with corresponding art and design.
 It was designed with both mobile and desktop in mind, as opposed to mobile first, as it's appeal to users would be split between the two.
 The fantastic artwork would clearly suit larger resolutions better.
 I sought to create a smooth and atmospheric UX, where the fantasy atmosphere could be felt in the colours scheme, art and navigation.
-To achieve this, I chose a template from [**Start Bootstrap**](https://startbootstrap.com/) which I felt could embody this atmosphere, called [**Grayscale**](https://startbootstrap.com/themes/grayscale/).
-I then amended this template in several places to suit the site.
+To achieve this, I chose a theme from [**Start Bootstrap**](https://startbootstrap.com/) which I felt could embody this atmosphere, called [**Grayscale**](https://startbootstrap.com/themes/grayscale/).
+I then amended this theme in several places to suit the site.

 ### **User Stories**